< Entries Beginning With I >

 In 1924 two African American teachers, Margaret Taylor and Naomi Anthony, took their students to Iroquois Park for an outing.
 As they were leaving, the security guards and a group of whites informed the teachers that the park was for whites only.
 The teachers said that they were not aware of the restriction and would look into the matter.
 A scuffle of sorts occurred; after the teachers and students were roughly handled, it was termed a near riot, and the teachers were arrested.
 After several hours the women were taken to the downtown police station where a large crowd of African Americans had gathered.
 African American leaders and white city leaders debated the issues.
 The outcome -- the teachers were reprimanded by the school board, the courts fined Naomi Anthony $10 for attacking a park guard, and the Board of Park Commissioners adopted a resolution of segregation in the Louisville public parks.
 For more see Life Behind a Veil, by G. Wright.

-Subjects: Parks, Grade Schools & High Schools in Kentucky, Court Cases
+Subjects: Parks & Resorts, Grade Schools & High Schools in Kentucky, Court Cases

 Geographic Region: Louisville, Jefferson County, Kentucky